fscorrupt/awesome-stars/README.md

 ## Dart

+- [Kara-Zor-El/JellyBook](https://github.com/Kara-Zor-El/JellyBook) - A nice way to read books and comics from Jellyfin
 - [Clon1998/mobileraker](https://github.com/Clon1998/mobileraker) - A Flutter mobile app for Klipper/Moonraker
 - [TomBursch/kitchenowl](https://github.com/TomBursch/kitchenowl) - KitchenOwl is a self-hosted grocery list and recipe manager.
 The backend is made with Flask and the frontend with Flutter.
 Easily add items to your shopping list before you go shopping.
 You can also c
 - [guardllamanet/guardllama](https://github.com/guardllamanet/guardllama) - The Ultimate Open-Source VPN, Ad-blocker and DNS resolver :llama::shield: